vinipsmaker/gsoc2014-boost/README.md

-Django doesn't has a great concern on async operations and scalability, but their developers had developed solutions for common problems and they spent time to improve secutity.
+Django doesn't has a great concern on async operations and scalability, but their developers had developed solutions for common problems and they spent time to improve security.
 The resulting documentation of the project become a nice place to look for what are the next problems to solve once we have a core HTTP server library in Boost and the documentation also taught me some nice things about security.